 - 1. We created the database and file structure using database creation scripts in the DS2 download.
-We made size modifications specific to our 10GB database and the appropriate changes to drive letters. - 2.
+We made size modifications specific to our 8GB database and the appropriate changes to drive letters. - 2.
 We created database tables, stored procedures, and objects. - 3.
 We set the database recovery model to bulk-logged to prevent excess logging. - 4.
 We loaded the data we generated into the database.
 For data loading, we used the import wizard in SQL Server Management Studio.
 Where necessary, we retained options from the original scripts, such as Enable Identity Insert. - 5.
 We created indices, full-text catalogs, primary keys, and foreign keys using the database-creation scripts. - 6.
 We updated statistics on each table according to database-creation scripts, which sample 18 percent of the table data. - 7.
 On each SQL Server instance, we created a ds2user SQL Server login using the following Transact SQL (TSQL) script:

 '''

 USE [master]

 GO

 CREATE LOGIN [ds2user] WITH PASSWORD=N'',

+'''

+'''

 DEFAULT_DATABASE=[master],

 DEFAULT_LANGUAGE=[us_english],

 CHECK_EXPIRATION=OFF,

 CHECK_POLICY=OFF

 GO

 '''

-8. We set the database recovery model back to full.

-We made the following changes in the build scripts:

-- Because we varied the size of the datasets, we sized the files in our scripts to reflect the database size and the number of files per filegroup.
+- 8. We set the database recovery model back to full. - 9.
+We made the following changes in the build scripts: - Because we varied the size of the datasets, we sized the files in our scripts to reflect the database size and the number of files per filegroup.
 We allowed for approximately 40 percent free space in our database files to ensure that filegrowth activity did not occur during the testing. - We followed Microsoft's recommendation of having 0.25 to 1 file per filegroup per logical processor.
-We used two files per filegroup on the HP ProLiant DL380 G4 legacy server and on each VM in the Cisco UCS B200 M1 Blade Server. - We did not use the DBCC PINTABLE command for the CATEGORIES and PRODUCTS tables, both because Microsoft recommends against this practice and because the commands do nothing in SQL Server 2005 and SQL Server 2008. - In the case of SQL Server 2008, we added the FORCESEEK hint in the BROWSE_BY_ACTOR stored procedure because in initial testing we found that SQL Server 2008 was choosing an index scan instead of the preferred index seek, adding unnecessary overhead.
-This problem was not evident in SQL Server 2005.

-- We created a SQL Server login we called ds2user and mapped a database user to this login.
-We made each such user a member of the db_owner fixed database role. - Using the DVD Store scripts as a reference, we created the full-text catalog and index on the PRODUCTS table manually in SQL Server Management Studio.
+We used two files per filegroup on each VM. - We did not use the DBCC PINTABLE command for the CATEGORIES and PRODUCTS tables, both because Microsoft recommends against this practice and because the commands do nothing in and SQL Server 2008. - We added the FORCESEEK hint in the BROWSE_BY_ACTOR stored procedure because in initial testing we found that SQL Server 2008 was choosing an index scan instead of the preferred index seek, adding unnecessary overhead.
+We created a SQL Server login we called ds2user and mapped a database user to this login.
+We made each such user a member of the db owner fixed database role. - Using the DVD Store scripts as a reference, we created the full-text catalog and index on the PRODUCTS table manually in SQL Server Management Studio. - 10.
 We then performed a full backup of the database.
 This backup allowed us to restore the databases to a pristine state relatively quickly between tests.